5 Tips for Discussing Home Care with Seniors

 - Worries about how to pay for home care

-- Feeling like a burden to you and to others
+- Feeling like a burden to you and others

 - Concern that their privacy is being invaded

-Your parent may express any of these concerns, and more, to you.
-Be prepared to discuss each concern, and try to come up with a suggestion or way to help them feel better and set their mind at ease.
+Your parent may express any of these concerns and more to you.
+Be prepared to discuss each concern and try to devise a suggestion or way to help them feel better and set their minds at ease.

 See Things From Your Parent’s Point of View

 When talking with your parent, do your best to try to see things from their point of view.
-Up until this point, your parent has been the caregiver, but now the roles are reversed and you are caring for them.
+Until now, your parents have been the caregivers, but now the roles have been reversed, and you are caring for them.
 Not only that, but you’re now asking to bring a stranger into the house to help care for them.
 Your parent may feel ashamed, frustrated, and resistant to the idea of home care.
 Some seniors feel that they don’t need care at all.
-The more that you can understand how your parent is feeling about the situation, the better you can adjust the conversation to reassure them and help them understand why you feel it is time to bring in home care.
+The more you understand how your parent feels about the situation, the better you can adjust the conversation to reassure them and help them understand why you think it is time to bring in-home care.

 Ask Questions

-If your loved one is receptive or willing to consider the idea of home care, then try to involve them in the process of finding a caregiver so that they feel more in control of the situation.
+If your loved one is receptive or willing to consider the idea of home care, try to involve them in finding a caregiver so that they feel more in control of the situation.
 Consider asking your parent the following questions:

 - Are there particular tasks that you would like help with while at home?

-- Are there certain qualities or characteristics that you would like a caregiver to have?
+- Are there certain qualities or characteristics you would like a caregiver to have?

 - Do you have concerns about home care that we should discuss with a caregiver or agency?

-Having a role in the decision-making process may make your parent more receptive to caregiving.
+Having a role in decision-making may make your parent more receptive to caregiving.

 Be Prepared to Have Several Conversations

 In most instances, introducing the idea of home care isn’t something that can be done with a single discussion.
-Be prepared to broach the topic initially, but to also have many follow-up conversations to discuss details and questions that your parent thinks of after your conversations.
+Be prepared to broach the topic initially and have many follow-up conversations to discuss details and questions your parent thinks of after your conversations.

 Your Next Steps

-As you introduce home care to your parent, you may find that you also have questions.
-Please contact Cahoon Care – we’re happy to talk about home care with you, and can discuss the types of care that may be best suited for your parent.
+You may also have questions as you introduce home care to your parent.
+Don’t hesitate to contact Cahoon Care.
+We’re happy to discuss home care with you and the types of care that may be best suited for your parent.